Beepienx/Reverse-Fight/README.md

 Can a team of bald coders make a fighting game?
 I hope so, just to spite Alex, heh.
 Test line, figuring out about upfating my PC's local repo.
+Yeah I was thinking about getting a cat actually